damienemmerson/ST-Edge-SomfyConnexoon/README.md

 ### 5. Configure the Somfy Connexoon in Smartthings

 Open the discovered device then tap the vertical ellipsis and choose settings.
-Here you can enter the IP address and Token for the Connexoon.
+Here you can enter the IP address and Token for your Connexoon.

 ![Screenshot of Somfy Connexoon device settings](assets/images/screenshot_connexoon-settings.png)

 > [!IMPORTANT]
-> Get the IP address by pinging `gateway-{pin}.local`.
-For example, `gayeway-1000-2000-3000.local` where 1000-2000-3000 is the PIN recorded on the bottom of the Connexoon.
+> Get the IP address by pinging `gateway-{pin}.local`, where `{PIN}` is the PIN recorded on the bottom of the Connexoon.
+For example, `gayeway-1000-2000-3000.local`.

 > [!TIP]
 > It is not possible to set a static IP for the Connexoon.
 Consider setting an IP address reservation on your router instead so that the IP address does not change.